HanielB/2021.2-lp/index.md

 # Project

-In the [Project](/project) the students will exercise their knowledge on programming language concepts to define an interpreter for an ML-style toy language.
+In the course project the students will exercise their knowledge on programming language concepts to define an interpreter for an ML-style toy language.

 # Bibliography